Dr. Herring’s research focuses on a number of economic and public policy issues related to health insurance co... Read Bio

 Dr. Chollet conducts and manages research on private health insurance coverage, markets, provider payments, an...
 Read Bio

 Part Two of a Three-Part Webinar Series

-With the future of the ACA uncertain, this webinar series seeks to examine various policies, regulations, and potential outcomes related to ACA implementation and how they could be amended to improve market stability and costs and outcomes for low-income populations.
-The series is funded as part of the Robert Wood Johnson Foundation’s “Policy-Relevant Insurance Studies” (PRIS) program, which supports studies that address the macro and micro effects of policies related to health insurance.
+With the future of the ACA uncertain, this webinar series sought to examine various policies, regulations, and potential outcomes related to ACA implementation and how they could be amended to improve market stability and costs and outcomes for low-income populations.
+The series is a part of the Robert Wood Johnson Foundation’s “Policy-Relevant Insurance Studies” (PRIS) program, which supports studies that address the macro and micro effects of policies related to health insurance.

 Part Three: Medicaid Expansions & Personal Finance